Compensation for public developments and building work

 Examples of public developments include:

-What can I do if my home is affected by a public development?
+What can I do if my home is affected by public development construction work?

 If your home is likely to be affected by the development, there are several things you can do: